 Hello, I'm Chirag C. Shetty or simply Chitty if you can't roll the 'r'.

 I am an Engineer.
 I like to learn how things work.
-I love to build stuff.
-At the same time I try to get the big picture.
-Technology continues to transform our lives, businesses and society at large.
-I aspire to work at the intersection of development and deployment of such technology.
+I love to build stuff, while trying to get the big picture.
+Technology continues to transform our lives and society at large.
+I aspire to work at the intersection of development and deployment of such impact-driven technologies.

 Robert Noyce and David Packard - both brilliant engineers and visionary business leaders - are my role models among many others.
 As a researcher, I greatly admire Claude Shannon (he quantified something as abstract as 'information'!).